Learning Adversarial Markov Decision Processes with Delayed Feedback: Introduction

-\textbf{Adversarial MDPs.} Early works on adversarial MDPs \cite{even2009online,yu2009markov,neu2014bandit,neu2010ossp,neu2012unknown} mostly focused on known transitions and used various reductions to multi-arm bandit \citep{auer2002nonstochastic}. \citet{zimin2013online} presented a reduction to online linear optimization, known as O-REPS, that achieves optimal regret bounds with known dynamics.
-Later, this was extended to unknown dynamics by \citet{rosenberg2019full,rosenberg2019bandit,jin2019learning} obtaining near-optimal regret bounds.
-Moreover, the O-REPS method was also extended to stochastic shortest path problems with adversarial costs \citep{rosenberg2020adversarial,chen2020minimax}.
-Recently, \citet{cai2019provably,efroni2020optimistic} showed that PO methods (that are significantly more efficient and widely used in practice) also achieve near-optimal regret bounds.
+\paragraph{Adversarial MDPs.} Early works on adversarial MDPs \citep{even2009online,neu2010ossp,neu2012unknown,neu2014bandit} focused on known transitions and used various reductions to MAB. \citet{zimin2013online} presented O-REPS -- a reduction to online linear optimization achieving optimal regret bounds with known dynamics.
+Later, O-REPS was extended to unknown dynamics \citep{rosenberg2019full,rosenberg2019bandit,jin2019learning} obtaining near-optimal regret bounds.
+Recently, \citet{cai2019provably,efroni2020optimistic,he2021nearly} proved similar regret for PO methods (that are widely used in practice).